AlexMercedCoder/tutorialblog/content/blog/2021/7/full_crud_with_vanilla_node/index.md

 - creating routing params
 - setting up cors headers
 - being able to parse urlEncoded or XML bodies
+- adding https support with the "https" library

 So while I doubt you'll be making a raw api like this again anytime soon.
 I hope having done this has given you a deeper appreciation for the abstractions and patterns you'll find in express, koa and fastify.